ryanham123/ryanham123.github.io/README.md

-# greetgenius-web
+# GreetGenius-web
-Checkout the webpage at: https://greghamilton007.github.io/greetgenius-web/
+Checkout the webpage at: https://greghamilton007.github.io/GreetGenius-web/